Copyright © 2010-2020 Linux Foundation

 As with the build system, "recipes" represent software packages

-within devtool
+within devtool.

-When you use devtool add
+When you use devtool add, a recipe is

 automatically created.

-When you use devtool modify
+When you use devtool modify, the specified

 existing recipe is used in order to determine where to get the